estruyf/doctor/readme.md

 `--debug`
 : Provides more information of what is happening during command execution.

+`--outputFolder`
+: When providing this option, the processed markdown files will be generated in this folder.

 ### `doctor.json`

 You can provide the same flags and values like in the parameters.
 Parameters can override what is defined in the `doctor.json`.
 Be sure to use the whole argument names, and not the shortcodes.